TheTypoMaster/myapps/protected/extensions/PHPExcel/Shared/PCLZip/readme.txt

   - Indicate in the documentation (or a readme file), that your work uses PclZip Library, and make a reference to the author and the web site http://www.phpconcept.net
-  - Gives the ability to the final user to update the PclZip libary.
+  - Gives the ability to the final user to update the PclZip library.

   I will also appreciate that you send me a mail (vincent@phpconcept.net), just to be aware that someone is using PclZip.